openownership/data-standard/docs/examples.md

 In the [tools folder](https://github.com/openownership/data-standard/) of the schema repository a script is available to generate dummy data, or blank example data files.

+The following manually constructed examples highlight key elements of how beneficial ownership statements can be constructed.

 ### A single direct owner

-The example below represents a single statement, based on a UK PSC disclosure:
+The example below represents a single statement, based on a UK PSC disclosure tha asserts 100% ownership of Chrinon Ltd by Chris Taggart.

 ```eval_rst